 When setting up for NAP consistency, STOR-N-LOCK used their main line tracking number everywhere on the web their business information appears.

 “We wanted our business name, address, and phone number to be consistent on our website and all our online citations but we also wanted to be able to track the source of calls we get from our website,” said Matt.

-The second part of STOR-N-LOCK’s call tracking strategy was session tracking phone numbers.
-They had their main line tracking number configured and placed on their website and wherever their business information is listed online, but they also added a session tracking number pool to their website.
+The second part of STOR-N-LOCK’s call tracking strategy was visitor tracking phone numbers.
+They had their main line tracking number configured and placed on their website and wherever their business information is listed online, but they also added a visitor tracking number pool to their website.
 This provides them with more comprehensive call tracking data, so they get a better understanding of what behaviors on their website lead to phone calls.

 “We use our main line tracking number for all online citations and display that on our website so Google will see it when it crawls our site.
-We use our other session tracking numbers for all other site visitors which allows us to see their sources,” said Matt.
+We use our other visitor tracking numbers for all other site visitors which allows us to see their sources,” said Matt.